edtroleis/docker-certified-associated-2022/orchestration.md

 ## maxSurge

 The number of pods that can be created above the desired amount of pods during an update.
-This can be an absolute number or precentage of the replicas count.
+This can be an absolute number or percentage of the replicas count.
 The default is 25%

 ## maxUnavailable